-The current ‘modern’system is in no way implementing lifestyle medicine.
-In fact, in the U.S., a doctor giving nutrition or lifestyle recommendations without giving any prescription can lose his licence.
-This is despite one of the most common issues around, high blood pressure, which can be completely eradicated within weeks through a simple change in diet and lifestyle.
+The current 'modern system' is in no way implementing lifestyle medicine.
+In fact, in the U.S., a doctor giving nutrition or lifestyle recommendations without giving any prescription can lose his/her licence.
+Despite high blood pressure being one of the most common issues which can be completely eradicated, within weeks, through simple dietary and lifestyle changes.

 Today, private practitioners and functional medicine practitioners are re-establishing the connection between the mental-emotional self and the physical self.

-Numerous studies have shown that the daily practice of gratitude affect the following areas:
+Numerous studies have shown that the daily practice of gratitude affects the following areas:

 5. From doomed to the quest of health system optimisation

-For too long we have heard the story that"if we get sick it is bad luck".
-As long that it is wired in our brains it will influence our behaviour to be passive towards our health.
+For too long we have heard the story that "if we get sick it is bad luck".
+As long as it is wired in our brains, it will influence our behaviour to be passive towards our health.